Gravesend: Religious Buildings

 Gravesend has a significant Sikh population of more than 15,000, representing over 15% of the town's population.
 Its first gurdwara was founded in 1956 by Bhat Sikh Santokh Singh Takk in Edwin Street with a second one opening, ten years later, in a former Congregationalist church, but this gurdwara closed in 2010.
-The same year, one of the United Kingdom's largest Sikh temples was opened at a cost of £12 million.
+The same year, one of Europe's largest Sikh temples was opened at a cost of £12 million.

 Education

-In secondary education, Gravesend has the following schools: Gravesend Grammar School; Northfleet School for Girls; Northfleet Technology College (Northfleet School for Boys, on the former sites of Northfleet Secondary School for Boys and Gravesend Technical High School for Boys); Mayfield Grammar School (formerly Gravesend Grammar School for Girls); St John's Catholic Comprehensive School; Thamesview School and St George's Church of England School.
+Gravesend many schools include Northfleet School for Girls; Northfleet Technology College (Northfleet School for Boys, on the former sites of Northfleet Secondary School for Boys and Gravesend Technical High School for Boys); Mayfield Grammar School (formerly Gravesend Grammar School for Girls); St John's Catholic Comprehensive School; Thamesview School and St George's Church of England School.
+Gravesend also hosts Gravesend Grammar School, a, consistently high-achieving grammar school and sixth form where 50% of students gained a Grade 7 (Grade A equivalent) or above in 2025.
 There are also primary age schools such as Whitehill Primary School, special schools and several independent schools, such as Bronte School and St Joseph's.
+Finally, the town is also host to an Adult Education Centre.

-Health
+Health & Hospice

 Gravesend Hospital was opened in 1854, following the donation of a site by the 6th Earl of Darnley in 1853; it had its origin on 2 December 1850, as a dispensary on the Milton Road "to assist the really destitute poor of Gravesend and Milton and vicinities ... unable to pay for medical aid".
 By 1893, 4,699 such people had benefited by its presence.

 In 2004 the original building, and parts of the newer buildings were demolished to make way for a new community hospital.
 Gravesend Community Hospital provides a Minor Injury Unit, Dental services, Speech and Language therapy and Physiotherapy.
 It also has a Stroke Ward and offers inpatient care.
 The outpatient department provides care for much of the local area and is separate from those offered at Darent Valley Hospital.
 In addition, Gravesend emergency doctors out of hours service as well as podiatry are offered.

-In the town centre is a large medical clinic at Swan Yard, next to the Market car park, and several other doctors' surgeries are located in the area.
+In the town centre is a medium-sized medical clinic at Swan Yard, next to the Market car park.
+The medical clinic is only suitable for minor injuries, for major injuries and more severe or specialist appointments, a trip to Darrent Valley Hospital is required.
+Several other doctors' surgeries are located in the area.